 To prevent scratches and damage, it’s important to avoid stacking or nesting your cookware.
 Stacking heavy pots and pans can cause scratches and even deform the shape of the lower pieces.
 If stacking is necessary, place a soft cloth or silicone protector between each piece to prevent direct contact.

-See also How To Choose Healthy And Environmentally-Friendly Cookware
+See also How To Choose The Perfect Cookware Set For Your Budget And Needs

 Using proper storage